Freeman, Toussaint spark Braves to 2-1 win over Padres

 Padres: C Austin Nola (knee) is expected to join the team for a four-game series that begins Thursday in Miami.
 He’s been sidelined for two months. … LHP Ryan Weathers (ankle) is expected to throw a live bullpen Wednesday, and the team is hopeful he can start a game in Miami.

 Braves: RHP Ian Anderson (shoulder) is feeling better since going on the 10-day injured list last Friday.
-“He’s doing his exercises and all that right now and states that everything has calmed down,” manager Brian Snitker said. … C Travis d’Arnaud (thumb) is swinging off a tee with both hands and catching balls from a machine.
+“He’s doing his exercises and all that right now and states that everything has calmed down,” Snitker said. … C Travis d’Arnaud (thumb) is swinging off a tee with both hands and catching balls from a machine.
 He could return in mid-August. … RHP Huascar Ynoa (hand) threw a side session and will throw a live bullpen Thursday.

 ROSTER MOVES